 10. Leave nothing but footprints in Ladakh

-Last but not the least, PLEASE, NEVER litter in the Himalayas and NEVER disturb the flora and fauna up there in the Himalayas.
+Last but not least, PLEASE, NEVER litter in the Himalayas and NEVER disturb the flora and fauna up there in the remote Himalayas.
 Please take all non-biodegradable waste back with you and leave nothing but footprints.
-In addition to it
+In addition to it, you must be aware of the Tips for Responsible Travel in the Himalayas.

 Feel free to share this article with your friends or family who you know will be going over for camping in Ladakh.
 Do you know any other tips which you think will be useful to fellow travelers?
 If yes, feel free to share in the comments section of this article below or in case you may have any questions do not hesitate to leave a comment.